 The shift to a low-carbon economy is occurring everywhere.
 Countries, states, cities, and companies are taking action, partly out of concern about climate change, but also because such action is in their own economic interest — either directly (through money-saving efficiency measures like LED street lights) or indirectly (by saving lives now cut short by air pollution).
 As the market for low-carbon technologies expands, they will improve further in performance and price and become even more competitive.
-In Ted Turner’s words, it is the greatest economic opportunity of the 21st century.
+In Ted Turner’s words, it is the greatest economic opportunity of the 21 st century.

-FORGING A SCIENTIFIC CONSENSUS
+SHOWCASING THE SCIENTIFIC CONSENSUS

 The United Nations’ Intergovernmental Panel on Climate Change (IPCC) was established by the World Meteorological Organization and the United Nations Environment Program in 1988 to review and assess published scientific, technical, and socio-economic reports on climate change, its potential impact, and options for adaptation and mitigation.

 Drawing on the voluntary engagement of hundreds of experts from leading academic and research institutions, the IPCC is the world’s most authoritative scientific effort to understand and address changes in the Earth’s climate.

 To date, the IPCC has released five Assessment Reports, which have warned in increasingly strong and certain terms about the impacts of climate change on our global environment, society, and economy if serious action is not taken immediately.